Knowledge is power.

-One individual who recently transferred her properties to our management company was not receiving any type of itemized statement from her management company.
-Big red flag.
+One owner who recently hired my company to manager their properties told me they never received any type of itemized statement from her management company.

 Your monthly itemized statement should clearly state the period covered, all income collected, all expenses paid, and the specific OKC rental properties in question.